andrei-su/movie-app/README.md

 information is displayed in a new page after clicking on the poster, from the grid, corresponding to that specific movie.
 The app makes the use of modern **Functional components** and **React hooks**, and it uses **styled components** 💅 for handling the styles.
+The project uses the **React Context API** for storing the user in a global state accessible for all the components that are part of the created context.
+The application also uses the **React Router** for managing the routes inside of the application.
 The project is deployed on **Netlify**, and it integrates a **CI/CD** pipeline for automatic inegration and automatic deployment to Netlify for ease of development.
-The deployment checks run when creating a pull request or when commiting directly to the *main* branch.
+The deployment checks run when creating a pull requestor when commiting directly to the *main* branch.
 The project contains a branch called *class-components* which represents, as the name suggests, a version of the project written with the *"classical"* **React class-components**.

 # Demo